cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_mallet-end-to-end-en.md

 The `newAccount` command asks your password, and returns your new account address.

-Note that we are assigning the return value of newAccount to a variable named myAccount so that we can refer to it later.
+Note that we are assigning the return value of `newAccount` to a variable named `myAccount` so we can refer to it later.

-### Select an account
+**2. Select an account

-Now we will make the account just created active
+Activate the account we have just created by using this code:

     selectAccount(myAccount)

     '0x45402404f51909b640d03f361c742c38d34bb3e7'

-### Verify the balance of your new account
+**3. Verify the balance of your new account

-Since the account has just been created its balance should be 0.
+Since the account has just been created, its balance should be 0.

     getBalance()